 The argument is to be supported by evidence.
-Evidence is a verifiable and auditable information used to support the argument.
-Evidence can be presented in any technical form (documents, data, photos, video, measurement reports).
-To be valid, the evidence needs to be up to date and consistent with the actual state of the system.
+Evidence is a verifiable and auditable information in any form (documents, data, photos, video, statistics) which describes the system, its components, characteristics, properties or events including data on the system operation.
+To be valid, the evidence needs to be consistent with the reality and up to date.

 The last component of an assurance case is the assessment.
 The assessment is produced as a result of a systematic review of the argument and evidence.
 It gives information whether the argument and evidence fully support the goals defined for a given assurance case.
-A positive assessment result is the basis for the assurance case approval.